olaroos/deepnetnotes/basics.md

 - **Stacked GRU/LSTM**:
 Stacking multiple GRU/LSTM on each other.
 The output from the first layer of GRU/LSTM is the input to the second layer.
 The output from the final layer is feed to a linear-layer.

+– **ULMFIT**:
+[medium ULMFIT]
+Haven't read the whol article.
+ULMFIT is preprocessing text, then training with a custom dropout for embeddings and hidden layers in RNNs which need to be zeroed out in a different way than weights in a linear-layer.

 - **Attention**: – [[skymind attention]] [[animated attention]]
 *Still I don't understand where the difference between attention and transformers goes.
 Are the Q, K, V part of the attention mechanism or part of the transformer?
 My guess right now is that it is part of the transformer.*